Bryce Cartwright: 2022

 Cartwright played ten matches for Parramatta in the 2022 NRL season.
 Cartwright was left out of Parramatta's first two finals matches with Jakob Arthur replacing him on the interchange bench.
 Cartwright was then selected for Parramatta in their preliminary final victory over North Queensland.
 For the 2022 NRL Grand Final, Cartwright was controversially left out of the team with Arthur once again replacing him on the bench.
 Parramatta would go on to lose the final 28-12 against Penrith.

+2023

+In round 23 of the 2023 NRL season, Cartwright scored two tries for Parramatta in their 26-20 victory over St. George Illawarra.

+Cartwright played a total of 24 matches for Parramatta in the 2023 NRL season as the club finished 10th on the table.

+On 25 September, Cartwright re-signed with Parramatta until the end of 2025.

+2024

+In round 1 of the 2024 NRL season, Cartwright scored two tries as Parramatta defeated arch-rivals Canterbury 28-6.

+On 26 March, it was announced that Cartwright would be ruled out for at least a month with a rib injury.

+Cartwright played 20 games for Parramatta throughout the season as the club finished 15th on the table.

+2025

+On 17 June, the Parramatta club announced that Cartwright was released from the reminder of his contract to pursue opportunities elsewhere.

+On 13 September, Cartwright played in St Mary's Ron Massey Cup Grand Final victory over Wentworthville.

 Personal life

 Cartwright is the nephew of former Penrith Panthers and Salford player and former Gold Coast Titans coach, John Cartwright.
 His ex-wife Shanelle Cartwright is a social media influencer.

 Pregnancy and death of ex-girlfriend

 On 6 March 2017, it was reported that Cartwright's ex-girlfriend had become pregnant to him.
 The woman later claimed she was pressured into terminating the pregnancy in exchange for $50,000.
 Cartwright reportedly sent text messages to the woman when he discovered she was pregnant saying, "You do realise there is no way I'll be at the birth?
 We won't keep in contact at all".
 Lou Zivanovic, who has links with the Panthers, was hired by Cartwright as a 'fixer' to assist with this personal matter.
 The woman went on to say "I felt I had no other option than to get rid of the baby, the pressure was relentless".
 She went on further to say, "I was bullied by Bryce and Lou.
 They showed no compassion toward the baby and me".

 His ex-girlfriend had previously been charged with stalking him in December 2016 but the charges were subsequently dismissed.
 On 2 August 2017 she was found dead at her home in Western Sydney, and according to the police report her death was not believed to be suspicious.
 It came in the wake of Cartwright having private photos of himself being posted online which the media classified as revenge porn.
 She also allegedly sent explicit and threatening text messages to Cartwright.